bharat72007/gorest/README.md

 query2 will be part of the request URL and not query1.

 ### Response
-Response can be seen in be,ow mentioned formats
+Response can be seen in below mentioned formats
 #### JSON Response
 HTTP Request can be send to Sever and based on that Response can be collected at various structures.
 Success Structure and Error Structure, If Error occurs then error message will be pumped in to Error Structure